dani-mezo/autopilot/README.md

 Baley | Detective | baley@earth.com
 Solo Han | merch | chubakka@deathstar.com

-_In this example, in the first iteration will process the row (Mundo, Dr., doctor@mundo.com)._
+_In this example, in the first iteration of Autopilot mode will process the row (Mundo, Dr., doctor@mundo.com)._

 ### Actions
-Autopilot executes the actions for each row in the configured _xslx_ file.
+The _Autopilot mode_ executes the actions for each row in the configured _xslx_ file.
 Configuring different actions is possible via an action configuration file, provided in _configuration.txt_.
 Additionally to actions, the starting row of the _xlsx_ file also can be configured in the very first line of the action file.
 Example first line: